philbir/magic-media/README.md

 ### Face detection

-To work on the face detection project most convinient way is to use [Visual Studio Code Remote Containers](https://code.visualstudio.com/docs/remote/containers-tutorial)
+To work on the face detection project the most convinient way is to use [VS Code Remote Containers](https://code.visualstudio.com/docs/remote/containers-tutorial)

-Then just open `src/Face` in a remote container.
+Then just open the `src/Face` directory in a remote container.

 ## Architecture